jmgandarias/industrial_informatics/docs/real-time_embedded_systems/lab6_2/README.md

 2. Task 1 monitors button presses for buttons `A`, `B` and `C`.
 It has priority 2 and runs at 100 Hz.
 3. Task 2 writes IMU data to the M5 screen similarly to the program [`IMU.ino`](https://jmgandarias.com/industrial_informatics/real-time_embedded_systems/lab6_2/IMU/IMU.ino).
 In this case, the data are displayed only when button `B` has been pressed.
 If pressed again, the screen remains in its current state (data are not updated).
 Pressing `B` again resumes updates, and so on.
 This task has priority 1 and runs at 25 Hz.
 4. Task 3 triggers a vibration pattern as an alarm if acceleration magnitude reaches or exceeds 2 G (sqrt(accX*accX + accY*accY + accZ*accZ) > 2).
 The pattern should make the motor vibrate 5 times with 200 ms intervals.
 This task has priority 3 and runs at 5 Hz.
 5. The final task writes to the serial port every change that occurs in the application.
 It only writes if an event has occurred (button `A`, `B` or `C` press, or a vibration alarm).
+This task has priority 0 and runs at 10 Hz.
 The published data are:
    - How many times `A` has been pressed.
    - How many times `C` has been pressed.
    - If `B` has been pressed and IMU data are currently being displayed, write: "Using IMU data".
 Otherwise write: "Not using IMU data".